-When would the toll rate increase from Regional Measure 3 go into effect?
+When will the toll rate increase from Regional Measure 3 go into effect?

 How much money would be raised by Regional Measure 3?

 Based on current traffic volumes, each dollar generates approximately $125 million in annual toll revenue.
-The Regional Measure 3 Expenditure Plan identifies projects that would be funded if voters improve a toll increase of $3 over six years.
+The Regional Measure 3 Expenditure Plan identifies projects that will be funded over six years.
 This includes a $4.5 billion slate of highway and transit projects and $60 million each year to operate new bus and ferry services in congested bridge corridors and to improve regional connectivity at the soon-to- open Transbay Transit Center in downtown San Francisco.

 How much money is generated from bridge tolls today and where do these funds go?

 The current bridge toll on the seven Bay Area state-owned toll bridges is $5, except for the San Francisco-Oakland Bay Bridge which has weekday congestion pricing.
 All bridges have reduced toll rates during weekday peak times for high-occupancy vehicles using FasTrak.
 In the fiscal year starting in July 2016, toll revenues totaled about $720 million.

 These revenues fund projects out of three programs: